wkaisertexas/sipc/SOLUTION-D2.md

 ## Challenges

-Completing this project was embarassingly not parallel.
-High degrees of coordination were required when writing this project to make sure that the work was completed properly.
+Completing this project was not parallel, in the sense that one person typically had to write the full code for an ASTNode all the way through before getting feedback.
+Most of the work was figuring out how to do the initial ASTNode, and it was fairly straight forward to replicate from there.

 ## Testing

 We added tests in the following places: PrettyPrinterTest, ASTNodeTest, and ASTPrinterTest.
-We used code coverage to determine the effectiveness of codes.
+We used our document to track that every piece of code we added was tested.
+For nodes like the for statement, we tested each variation.
+We verified the completeness of our tests by running a code coverage checker, which showed that all the new code in the newly added AST nodes were tested.
+We also recognize that code coverage alone is not enough, because the same line might have two different effects, so we were carefully to manually check all the variations.